Which place is cheaper, Mashiko or Tokyo?

 Mashiko gets a good bit of rain this time of year.
 It rains a lot this time of the year in Tokyo.
 Tokyo usually gets more rain in October than Mashiko.
 Tokyo gets 165 mm (6.5 in) of rain, while Mashiko receives 145 mm (5.7 in) of rain this time of the year.

 The weather in Mashiko can be very cold.
 In January, Tokyo is generally much warmer than Mashiko.
-Temperatures in Tokyo average around 5°C (42°F), and Mashiko stays around 3°C (38°F).
+Daily temperatures in Tokyo average around 5°C (42°F), and Mashiko fluctuates around 3°C (38°F).

 Tokyo usually receives around the same amount of sunshine as Mashiko during winter.
-At this time of the year, Tokyo gets 175 hours of sunny skies, while Mashiko receives 181 hours of full sun.
+Tokyo gets 175 hours of sunny skies, while Mashiko receives 181 hours of full sun in the winter.

 In January, Tokyo usually receives around the same amount of rain as Mashiko.
-At this time of the year, Tokyo gets 45 mm (1.8 in) of rain, while Mashiko receives 44 mm (1.7 in) of rain.
+Tokyo gets 45 mm (1.8 in) of rain, while Mashiko receives 44 mm (1.7 in) of rain each month for the winter.

 Tokyo is a little warmer than Mashiko in the spring.
-The temperature in Tokyo is usually 14°C (58°F) in April, and Mashiko stays around 12°C (53°F).
+The daily temperature in Tokyo averages around 14°C (58°F) in April, and Mashiko fluctuates around 12°C (53°F).

 In the spring, Tokyo often gets around the same amount of sunshine as Mashiko.
 Tokyo gets 161 hours of sunny skies this time of year, while Mashiko receives 160 hours of full sun.